smartergiving/free-nonprofit-starter-website/README.md

 ___
 #### Benefits
 1. **Open Source**
     Your site and its code will be hosted on Github.
 This makes it easy for any developer, designer, or copywriter to help customize your site.

+2. **Totally Free**
+    No upfront nor ongoing costs.

-2. **Payments by Stripe**
+3. **Payments by Stripe**
-    [Stripe](https://stripe.com/gallery) is used by many [donor management tools](https://stripe.com/docs/integrations#fundraising).
-When you require a more robust solution than DonorBox offers, switching is easy.
+    [Stripe](https://stripe.com/gallery) is used by many [tools for nonprofits](https://stripe.com/docs/integrations#fundraising).
+When you require a more robust fundraising solution than DonorBox offers, switching is easy.
 ___

 ### Getting Started
-This project requires rolling up your sleeves a bit.
+*Note:* This project does require rolling up your sleeves a bit.
 If you're looking for a more user-friendly service (albeit paid), we're big fans of [Squarespace](https://squarespace.com).
 #### Overview
 ___
 1. Create Github accounts
 2. Fork the repo
-3. Enter your organization's info in _config.yml
+3. Enter your organization's info in `_config.yml`
 4. Create DonorBox and Stripe accounts (for online donations)
 5. Create TinyLetter account (for email capture)
 6. Enter DonorBox and TinyLetter credentials in `_config.yml`
-7. Solicit help from supporters and the open source community
+7. Suggested next steps

 #### Detailed Tutorial
 ___